helix-editor/helix/README.md

 runtime inside the same folder as the executable, but that can be overriden via the `HELIX_RUNTIME` environment variable.

+> NOTE: You should set this to <path to repository>/runtime in development (if
+> running via cargo).

 ## Arch Linux
 There are two packages available from AUR:
  - `helix-bin`: contains prebuilt binary from GitHub releases